iconifyit/json-to-model/README.md

 So in order to be able to use the tool for my work building Illustrator and Photoshop extensions, I had to generate ES5 classes instead of ES6.
 This is, however, _alpha_ code and the plan is to update the package itself to use only ES6 and to generate both ES6 and ES5 output.

+## Known Issues

+- A fair amount of code is duplicated in paird collection and item classes.
+- Methods like `generateUUID()` do not belong in the resulting class.
+They were added to avoid dependencies.
+The solution is to output a utility file with the classes that will allow developers to either use the provided utility file, or roll their own.
+Another option is to use existing NPM packages for this functionality whenever possible.
+Everything is a trade-off and for now self-encapsulation is the best, simplest solution.

+## Roadmap

+- Add complex type validations for things like email, url, etc.
+- Add unit tests for this package and for resulting classes (some basic testing is in test.js already)